ameshkov/sniproxy/README.md

   sniproxy [OPTIONS]

 Application Options:
+      --dns-address=          IP address that the DNS proxy server will be listening to. (default: 0.0.0.0)
+      --dns-port=             Port the DNS proxy server will be listening to.
+                              (default: 53)
-      --dns-address=          IP address that the DNS proxy server will be listening to. (default: 0.0.0.0) --dns-port=             Port the DNS proxy server will be listening to. (default: 53) --dns-upstream=         The address of the DNS server the proxy will forward queries that are not rewritten by sniproxy.
+      --dns-upstream=         The address of the DNS server the proxy will forward queries that are not rewritten by sniproxy. (default: 8.8.8.8)
-                              (default: 8.8.8.8)
       --dns-redirect-ipv4-to= IPv4 address that will be used for redirecting type A DNS queries.
       --dns-redirect-ipv6-to= IPv6 address that will be used for redirecting type AAAA DNS queries.
       --dns-redirect-rule=    Wildcard that defines which domains should be redirected to the SNI proxy.
 Can be specified multiple times. (default: *)
       --http-address=         IP address the SNI proxy server will be listening for plain HTTP connections. (default: 0.0.0.0)
-      --http-port=            Port the SNI proxy server will be listening for plain HTTP connections. (default: 80) --tls-address=          IP address the SNI proxy server will be listening for TLS connections. (default: 0.0.0.0) --tls-port=             Port the SNI proxy server will be listening for TLS connections. (default: 443) --bandwidth-rate=       Bytes per second the connections speed will be limited to.
-If not set, there is no limit. (default: 0)
+      --http-port=            Port the SNI proxy server will be listening for plain HTTP connections. (default: 80)
+      --tls-address=          IP address the SNI proxy server will be listening for TLS connections. (default: 0.0.0.0)
+      --tls-port=             Port the SNI proxy server will be listening for TLS connections. (default: 443)
+      --bandwidth-rate=       Bytes per second the connections speed will be limited to.
+If not set, there is no limit.
+                              (default: 0)
       --bandwidth-rule=       Allows to define connection speed in bytes/sec for domains that match the wildcard.
 Example: example.*:1024.
 Can be specified multiple times.
       --forward-proxy=        Address of a SOCKS/HTTP/HTTPS proxy that the connections will be forwarded to according to forward-rule.
       --forward-rule=         Wildcard that defines what connections will be forwarded to forward-proxy.
+Can be specified
+                              multiple times.
+If no rules are specified, all connections will be forwarded to the proxy.
+      --block-rule=           Wildcard that defines connections to which domains should be blocked.
 Can be specified multiple times.
-If no rules are specified, all connections will be forwarded to the proxy.
-      --block-rule=           Wildcard that defines what domains should be blocked.
+      --drop-rule=            Wildcard that defines connections to which domains should be dropped (i.e. delayed for a hard-coded period of 3 minutes.
 Can be specified multiple times.
       --verbose               Verbose output (optional)
       --output=               Path to the log file.
 If not set, write to stdout.